gpufit/Gpufit/docs/bindings.rst

 ------

 The Matlab binding for Gpufit is a Matlab script (gpufit.m_).
-This script checks the input data, sets default parameters, and calls the C interface of |GF|, via a compiled .mex file.
+This script checks the input data, sets default parameters, and calls the C interface of the Gpufit library, via a compiled .mex file.

 Please note, that before using the Matlab binding, the path to gpufit.m_ must be added to the Matlab path.